Buy Deep Security as a Service from the Microsoft Azure Marketplace

 Refer to the screenshot below, which illustrates the steps in the Microsoft Azure portal that are required to launch the Deep Security VM Extension blade for protecting a new virtual machine being created in Azure.
 Follow the steps labeled “1” through “10” in the green circles, which will result in the “Add Extension” blade being displayed on the right side.

 Open a second tab on your web browser and navigate to the Startboard of the Azure management portal.
 Locate the Deep Security tile on your Startboard and click it to invoke the Deep Security blade.
-When the Deep Security blade launches, click the “Key” icon (the number “1” in the green circle in Figure 12) to launch the Key Management blade for Deep Security.
+When the Deep Security blade launches, click the “Key” icon (the number “1” in the green circle in the following illustration) to launch the Key Management blade for Deep Security.

 The screenshot above shows the two shared secrets, your Deep Security Tenant ID and the Tenant Password, that are unique to your Deep Security as a Service account and will be required to enable Deep Security protection for any virtual machine in your Azure subscription.
 The Tenant ID is called out by the letter “A” in orange and the Tenant Password is shown using the letter “B” in orange in the screenshot above.